google/uv-metrics/docs/uv/mlflow.rst

 This tutorial also demonstrates how to use mlflow's query capabilities to search your run data and retrieve metric history data for analysis and plotting outside of the mlflow ui server.
+We also demonstrate how to use the mlflow api to store artifacts associated with runs.

 In the ``tutorial.py`` code, in the ``_run_experiments`` method, you can see that we perform several runs using different parameters.
 Here we configure